Spooky City Guide

 Spooky Things to do in New Orleans

-Home to one of the cruelest women of New Orleans, LaLaurie Mansion is haunted by ghosts of former slaves that Madame LaLaurie tortured during her residence in the mansion.
+Home to one of the cruellest women of New Orleans, LaLaurie Mansion is haunted by ghosts of formerly enslaved people that Madame LaLaurie tortured during her residence in the mansion.
 Since it’s privately owned, you can’t enter the mansion, but it’s worth a visit to see the spooky outside.

 Step back in time to when the medical community used leeches for bloodletting and voodoo potions to help one fall in love.
 The New Orleans Pharmacy Museum showcases apothecary jars filled with original tinctures and former surgical instruments used by the medical community of the past.

 Take a guided tour with a real-life Voodoo priestess known as Bloody Mary in a 200-year-old real-life haunted house.
 In addition, you’ll visit a séance parlour, a psychic center and learn how to hunt ghosts!

 NEW ORLEANS HISTORIC VOODOO MUSEUM